jeeliz/jetsonjs/README.md

 The [Jetson TX2](https://developer.nvidia.com/embedded/buy/jetson-tx2) is a SoM (System on Module) with a powerful GPU.
 It has no competitor on the market yet.
 It is mainly used for deep learning or image processing purposes, using Nvidia Cuda API or OpenCL.

 We want to embed an application running with JavaScript/WebGL on a Nvidia Jetson.
-The application requires a good GPU computing power, that's why we use the Jetson instead of a cheaper Rasperry Pi.
+The application requires a good GPU computing power, that's why we use the Jetson instead of a cheaper Rasperry Pi or equivalent.
 It is an application using a [Jeeliz library](https://github.com/jeeliz).
 For instance it can be a [pupillometry application](https://github.com/jeeliz/jeelizPupillometry) to build a standalone pupillometer.

 With this project, we can setup the Jetson to run the application as an embedded application and possibly stream output data through websockets on a Wifi network.
 So we can transform a web application into an embedded application.

+We do not use at all proprietary solutions like *Cuda* or *Jetpack*.

 <p align="center">
 <img src="images/archi.png?raw=true"/>
 </p>

+## Features
+Mandatory key features:
+* Server part running with Node.JS and providing:
+  * A static HTTP service to host the client part
+  * A dynamic Websocket service to communicate with the client part
+* A client part served by the server part in a web context (either with a full web browser like *Chromium* or *Firefox* or ideally *Electron*) and doing a GPU intensive task using WebGL API.

+Optional features:
+* The client part can ask the server part to:
+  * control the Jetson GPIOs
+  * shutdown the Jetson
+  * execute a specific bash command
+  * connect to a wifi network
+  * stream data to the server part
+* The client part can be displayed on a touchscreen
+* The client part can show these widgets:
+  * a wifi configuration
+  * a virtual keyboard (displayed on the touchscreen)
+* The server part can:
+  * stream the data from the jetson client to an external websocket service
+  * host a test interface through HTTP to view the data streamed by the jetson client

 ## Architecture

 * `/client`: Client part of the application (running in the Jetson browser)
-  * `/JetsonJSClient.js`: Client side API,
+  * `/JetsonJSClient.js`: Client side API
   * `/apps/`: Jetson web applications (`/apps/sampleApp` is the example application) which will run into the Jetson browser
+  * `/electron/`: Electron wrapper and main script
+  * `/libs/`: various JavaScript libraries, compied into `<appPath>/auto` and served with static HTTP server later
+* `/debug/`: bash scripts, useful for debugging:
+  * `/startChromium.sh`: start chromium browser on the Jetson
+  * `/stopAll.sh`: stop `Xorg` and `node` on the Jetson
 * `/server`: NodeJS server part (running on the Jetson)
+  * `/JetsonJSServer.js`: main server script, launched with *NodeJS* by `startServer.sh`
-  * `/start.sh`: bash script to launch the server part
+  * `/startServer.sh`: bash script to launch the server part
+  * `/services/`: one script per network service (either through HTTP, or websockets)
+  * `/wrappers/`: various scripts to run shell commands, to play with GPIOs, to config wifi...
+  * `/wifiConfigs/`: save wifi configurations here
 * `/test/index.html`: test the final web application and the connection with the Jetson.
 Should be launched in your browser (NOT the Jetson browser)
 * `/settings.js`: configuration file, both for client and server side
 * `/setup.sh`: the setup bash script (see [the setup section](#setup))